ewdlop/Mental-Disorders-Notes/README.md

 ---

 ### **Conclusion**
 The idea of "things not being what they look like" ties into many psychological phenomena involving misinterpretation, false beliefs, or altered perceptions.
-If you're thinking about a specific example or experience, I can help narrow it down further or provide practical insights!
+If you're thinking about a specific example or experience, I can help narrow it down further or provide practical insights!\

+## Exploding Head Syndrome(it sounds like your eardrum is too sensitive)